Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

     Once this step is completed, you can verify the results by going to the Azure portal and checking that a new repository named `tasksmanager/tasksmanager-backend-api` has been created, and that there is a new Docker image with a `latest` tag.

-- The last step here is to create and deploy the Web API to ACA following the below command.
-Remember to replace the place holders with your own values:
+- The last step here is to create and deploy the Web API to ACA following the below command:

     ```shell
-    az containerapp create `
+    $fqdn=(az containerapp create `
     --name $BACKEND_API_NAME `
     --resource-group $RESOURCE_GROUP `
     --environment $ENVIRONMENT `
     --image "$ACR_NAME.azurecr.io/tasksmanager/$BACKEND_API_NAME" `